ProSpero: Active Learning for Robust Protein Design Beyond Wild-Type Neighborhoods: Experiments

 \subsection{Protein design evaluation}

 \paragraph{Fitness optimization} \ourfantasticmethod{} consistently achieves superior or comparable performance to the baselines in generating candidate sequences with high fitness, irrespective of the underlying fitness landscape (Table \ref{table:highest_fitness}).
 Our approach obtains the highest maximum fitness values on 5 out of 8 protein engineering tasks and ranks second on the remaining 3.
 Notably, among the 11 evaluated methods, only \ourfantasticmethod{} and PEX are able to achieve fitness improvements over wild-type $x_{\text{start}}$ across \textit{all} landscapes, highlighting their reliability in diverse optimization scenarios.
 In contrast, 4 methods fail to achieve improvements on any task.
 We report further results only for 6 out of 11 methods that managed to improve fitness on at least half of the tasks.
 Results in Table \ref{table:mean_fitness} demonstrate that \ourfantasticmethod{} is consistently able to generate a broad set of high-fitness candidates, achieving the highest mean fitness among the top 100 sequences on 5 out of 8 landscapes and ranking second on 2.
 Notably, mean fitness fell below that of $x_{\text{start}}$ on only a single task.
 Additionally, Figure \ref{fig:max_fitness_over_rounds} shows that our method discovers high-fitness sequences at earlier active learning rounds than competing approaches on half of the evaluated tasks.
+A detailed comparison of early-round performance across all benchmarks is provided in Appendix~\ref{sec:early_round}.